arfaoui-aziz/awd-TravelAgency/README.md

 # AWD - Travel Agency

-AWD - Travel Agency is a mini project developed to practice the Microservice Architecture
+AWD - Travel Agency is a mini project developed in order to practice the Microservice Architecture

 ## Topics covered